Sensitivity of spectral lines to granulation: The Sun: Dependence of line sensitivity on the line parameters

 \section{Dependence of line sensitivity on the line parameters}

-\subsection{sowmium sample}
+\subsection{Sowmium sample}

 To understand the dependence of line sensitivity on atomic parameters, we create an artificial spectral line sample by varying $E_\mathrm{low}$ and log(gf).
 We refer to this sample as `sowmium'.
 In essence, sowmium is the same as iron in all respects (atomic weight, ionization potential) but has a few extra fictional line transitions with properties that allow a more complete exploration of the parameter space.
 In this sample, there are 65 lines in the neutral state and 58 lines in the singly ionized state.
-Their wavelengths are fixed at 629.9532\,nm. log(gf) is in the range 0 to -5 while $E_\mathrm{low}$ is in the range 0 to 5\,eV for the lines from neutral species and 2 to 6\,eV for the lines from singly ionized species, with a step size of 0.5 in both $E_\mathrm{low}$ and log(gf). $W_\lambda$ of these lines are in the range 0.001--0.025\,nm, which is the typical range into which most of the solar spectral lines fall.
+Their wavelengths are fixed at 629.9532\,nm (the dependence of the granulation-driven line changes on wavelength of the lines in our sowmium sample is briefly discussed in \app{app:wavelength}). log(gf) is in the range 0 to -5 while $E_\mathrm{low}$ is in the range 0 to 5\,eV for the lines from neutral species and 2 to 6\,eV for the lines from singly ionized species, with a step size of 0.5 in both $E_\mathrm{low}$ and log(gf). $W_\lambda$ of these lines are in the range 0.001--0.025\,nm, which is the typical range into which most of the solar spectral lines fall.

 For further analysis, we focus on $E_\mathrm{low}$-$W_\lambda$ space instead of going to the $E_\mathrm{low}$-log(gf) space.
-This choice is driven by the fact that $W_\lambda$ increases monotonously with increasing log(gf) and lines with similar $W_\lambda$ form at similar heights in the solar atmosphere, sampling the same plasma properties.
+This choice is driven by the fact that $W_\lambda$ increases monotonically with increasing log(gf) and lines with similar $W_\lambda$ form at similar heights in the solar atmosphere, sampling the same plasma properties.
 Due to this, we expect to see clearer trends in $E_\mathrm{low}$-$W_\lambda$ space.